universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "\"I see, I hear, I detect odors, I touch; I feel changes in temperature, taste.
 I sense the passage of time.
 I may take emotive samples.
 Ahhhhh!
 I am happy.
 You see, Gurney, Namri?
 There's no mystery about a human life.
 It's not a problem to be solved, but a reality to be experienced.\" - Leto Atreides II"
   - name: Eleni Lefakis
     role: Dramaturg
     bio: "is a second-year TAPS and Data Science major.
 Her previous UT mainstage credits are *The Heirs* (Stage Manager), *The Trail to Oregon!* (Assistant Director/Dramaturg), *Romeo & Juliet* (Co-Production Manager), and *Marian, or the True Tale of Robin Hood* (Dramaturg/Assistant Director).
-She is also currently working on *Be More Chill* (Co-Director), going up 6th Week Spring in Theater West and *Twelfth Night* (Production Manager), going up 7th Week Spring in the Hutch Courtyard!
+She is also currently working on The Laramie Project (SM Collective™️), going up 8th week Winter in Theater East, *Be More Chill* (Co-Director), going up 6th Week Spring in Theater West, and *Twelfth Night* (Production Manager), going up 7th Week Spring in the Hutch Courtyard!
 She is happy to see this insane production come to life and thankful for the opportunity to stay involved with the Dean’s Men and return to her dramaturgical roots with a Shakespeare production."
   - name: Coco Liu
     role: Production Manager
     bio: "is a second-year Chemistry and Linguistics major.
 She has previously worked on *Love's Labour's Lost* (Assistant Stage Manager), *The Light* (Stage Manager), *King Lear* (Co-Stage Manager), *Romeo & Juliet* (Co-Production Manager), and in the upcoming *The Laramie Project* (Stage Management Collective™).
 She will come up with a fun fact in a future bio when she's not spending all her evenings in either rehearsals or performances."